Click the Devices tab in Net Inspector header to display the Devices page (as shown in the figure below).

 To set the height

-of the Map View frame to a fix value, click the Set window height button () and
+of the Map View frame to a fix value, click the Set window height button (

 enter the desired height in pixels in to the accompanying drop-down